 BIGHORN CABIN/CREEK TRAIL

-Hikers looking for more of a challenge will love the Bighorn Cabin/Creek trail located on the north side of the Vail Valley.
-Parking at the trailhead is limited, but it is easily accessible using the East Vail bus route.
-The yellow stand of trees during the first half-mile provides a nice distraction for one of several steep parts of the 10.3-mile roundtrip trail.
-Hikers will pass an early silver camp, acres of Bracken’s fern and a rocky outcrop overlooking Bighorn Creek before nearing the cabin.
+Take a moment to admire the stand of golden aspens during the first half-mile, because you’ll soon be climbing one of several steep inclines along the 10.3-mile roundtrip trail.
+Hikers will pass an early silver camp, acres of bracken fern and a rocky outcrop overlooking Bighorn Creek before nearing the cabin.
 A final push over a lung-buster ridge rewards hikers with expansive views and a quaint cabin nestled among massive peaks.

-THE NORTH TRAIL
+NORTH TRAIL

 STRAWBERRY LANE TO BERRY PICKER